PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ![Morpheus and Neo dressed in black](/Appendix/Inspirations/gothic-styled-films/matrix/the_matrix_4k_67-1.jpg)

+GOTHIC was developed under the influence of a time that also brought us Matrix (which is purely futuristic gothic); and it does not surprise that the devs posed in long black coats for previews of the game.
 In Matrix the whole crew of the Nebuchadnezzar wears typical gothic/punk fashion, they are rebels, techno-anarchists dressed in dark-scene clothing.
 There is the Merovingian residing in his castle with vaults of vampire programs underneath, running gothic clubs full of fetishism.
 The Real World is a terrific dystopia where there is always darkness due to the veiling of the sky to block light as the machines energy source.
 Only the ruins of the former human civilisation remain.
 And the Machine City is like a futuristic vision of fields full of cyber-gothic cathedrals.

 ![Concept Art of the Machine City in Matrix](/Appendix/Inspirations/gothic-styled-films/matrix/9f6baf4ae424100c8fe8229ab82649b3.png)

 STALKER is contemporary industrial gothic at its finest, where the old medieval ruins of gothic castles are replaced by old factory complexes shut down after the nuclear disaster.
 Style and themes are the same.
-Stylistically as well as thematically STALKER shares more with GOTHIC than the official GOTHIC successors without doubt.
+In fact, stylistically as well as thematically STALKER shares more with GOTHIC than the official GOTHIC successors.

-It is no wonder that gothic as a style seemed to dominate especially in the video game "industry" at that time when gamers were still considered kind of as outsiders.
+And it is no wonder that gothic as a style seemed to dominate especially in the video game "industry" at that time when gamers were still considered kind of as outsiders.
 A `Warrior Within` (2003) would have been appreciated more when released in 1999.

 ![Prince of Persia: Warrior Within Promo Screenshot](/Appendix/Inspirations/gothic-styled-games/warrior-within/PrinceofPersia2WarriorWithinGameScreenshot2.jpg)